Cassiopea2103/springboot-ecommerce-microservices/readme.md

 To secure our microservices,we combine spring security with keycloak.
 Inside the keycloak server, we can have a centralized management of our security domain ( realm , client , users , roles ...).
 The endpoints are secured then using Spring security with ant matchers to for specific paths.

+## Resilience4j - Circuit Breaker

+The circuit breaker pattern improves drastically our system resilience by operation under 3 different states : closed , half-opened and opened.

+- When services are communication and the requests are successful, the circuit breaker remains closed.
+In that state everything flows.
+- When the number of failing requests goes over the threshold configured, the circuit breaker transitions to opened status in order to rejet next incoming requests instantly ( without waiting for request timeout ).
+Thus , it allows the failing service to recover without any additional charge.
+- After a moment , the circuit breaker will go back to half-opened to monitor and test a limited request to the failing service.
+If the limited requests test are passing , it means the once failing service is up again, therefore the circuit breaker transitions back to closed state.
+Otherwise , it switches back again to state opened .